autonity/docs.autonity.org/reference/api/aut/index.md

 ## getEpochInfo

-Returns the current epoch info of the chain.
+Returns information about the current epoch at the block height of the call.

 ### Parameters